aquasecurity/manifesto/README.md

 In this proof of concept:

 * we store arbitrary metadata within the Docker registry
-* we store a "manifest" for the repository with the fixed tag "_manifest"
+* we store a "manifesto" for the repository with the fixed tag "_manifesto"
 * the manifest is a json file with references to all the metadata stored for this repository

 ## How is this better than labels pointing to some arbitrary location where information is stored?